 - We continue on until we reach the opposite end of our body.

-Mediation - In an effort to cultivate internal awareness, mediation offers us the chance to focus our attention on the thoughts, emotions and sensations occurring in our body (Potter, 2020).
-The goal of time spent meditating is to observe what we think and feel objectively and without passing judgment.
-When we have a thought or feeling arise, we evaluate and observe it, then let it pass through us and away without allowing it to trigger a larger physical reaction (Pearson, 2019).
-There are many forms of mediation, including mindfulness-based stress reduction and mindfulness-based cognitive therapies (Potter, 2020).
-Consider researching the different types of mediation before getting started to find a style that is preferable.
-There are online classes available for free, as well as in-person therapies that require a financial commitment.
+Mediation - In an effort to cultivate internal awareness, mediation offers us the chance to focus our attention on the thoughts, emotions and sensations occurring in our body at any given time.
+The goal of time spent meditating is to observe what we think and feel objectively and without passing judgment on ourselves.
+When we have a thought or feeling arise, we evaluate and observe it, then let it pass through us and away without allowing it to trigger a larger physical reaction.
+There are many forms of mediation, including mindfulness-based stress reduction and mindfulness-based cognitive therapies (Potter, 2020 Box 27-1).
+We may benefit from researching the different types of mediation before getting started to find the style that best suits us.
+There are online classes available for free, as well as in-person classes that require a financial commitment.

 Dance - Dancing offers us a unique means of expression that enhances our ability to integrate emotions, thoughts, and the need to be social into our physical body.
 It allows us true individuality, and an ability to connect with our body’s strengths and limitations in a playful manner.
 It is a coping strategy by itself, and can be used to improve our self-esteem and body image, expand our movement vocabulary and gain insights into patterns of thinking and behavior (ADTA, 2022).
 If we’re not ready to dance with others, we can begin by dancing by ourselves.
 Choose a favorite song and sway slowly to the beat from start to finish.
 We can close our eyes and feel each movement.
 Here we do not pass judgment on our body during this effort.
 Instead we embrace our body and its ability to move us.